Interviewing remote engineers is a craft. Learn what makes for an effective process for interviewing engineers remotely.

 In some cases, even a person who has graduated from an Ivy League college and worked at Google might not be a cultural fit for your company.

 Instead of checking whether a candidate can answer a question, the more important thing is to see how a candidate will answer a question.
-If you ask a very difficult question, there's a chance that the larger part of your candidates may not solve it at all.
+If you use engineering interview questions to ask candidates that are very difficult, there's a chance that the larger part of your candidates may not solve it at all.

-Analyzing how a candidate answers a question can tell you how experienced they are in the field.
+If you want to know how to hire engineers quickly, analyzing how a candidate answers a question can tell you how experienced they are in the field.
 If a candidate answers the question quickly without overthinking it, then that candidate is probably more skilled than those who take a long time to give you an answer.
-I really value when someone shows up with a piece of paper and a pen on a technical interview.
-To me, that shows that he or she is ready to smash the interview before it has ever started.
+I respect people who show up with a piece of paper and a pen for a technical interview.
+To me, that shows they are ready to smash the interview before it has ever started.

-To improve communication during the software engineer interview, consider adding a third person to the interview.
-Instead of doing one-one-one developer interviews, add another colleague to the mix as that can open up the discussion.
+To improve communication during the software engineer interview process, consider adding a third person to the interview that knows how to interview engineers.
+Instead of doing one-on-one software developer interviews, add another colleague to the mix, as that can open up the discussion.

 If you need help asking the right questions, take a look at our compilation of interview questions for software engineers.